 The Company has not accepted any deposits or amounts which are deemed to be deposits within the provisions of sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and the rules framed there under.
-Therefore, Clause 3(v) of the Order is not applicable to the Company for the year under audit.
+Therefore, reporting under clause 3(v) of the Order is not applicable to the Company for the year under audit.